-This area will either display a 'Yes - enrol now' or 'No'.
-See below for an explanation.
+This area will either display a 'Yes - enrol now' or 'No' - meaning course is closed.

-Yes. - this means you may enrol into this course by clicking on the green 'Enrol Now button' on this page to complete our online enrolment form anytime leading up to and on the course start date of your choice.
-These dates can be found on the timetable displayed on the right side of this page.
+Yes. - this means you may enrol into this course by clicking on the green 'Enrol Now button' either in the banner at the top of the page or further down the page to complete our online enrolment form anytime leading up to and on the course start date of your choice.
+These dates can be found on the timetable displayed further down this course page.

-CLOSED. - this means this course is currently closed and not accepting enrolments at this time.
-Please feel free to contact us, 1300 760 605 or live chat for more information.
+CLOSED. - this means this course is currently closed and we not accepting enrolments at this time.
+Please feel free to contact us, 1300 760 605 for more information.

 Student Support Explained

-The student support offered to our students is comprehensive and can be accessed in many different ways.
+The support offered to our students is comprehensive and can be accessed in many different ways.

-Using our custom designed online Student Hub inside our Online Study Cloud you may send messages and requests to a variety of college staff 24/7.
-The support offered includes:
+Using our custom designed online Student HUB inside our Online Study Cloud you may send messages and requests to a variety of college staff 24/7.
+The support offered inside Study Cloud with 24/7 access includes: